-Course Advisory: BIO 016 and BIO 016L strongly recommended General Education: SCC: Area A; IGETC: Area 5B, 5C; CSU: Area B2, B3
+Course Advisory: BIO 016 and BIO 016L strongly recommended General Education: SCC: Area A; IGETC: Area 5B, 5C; CSU: Area B2, B3 Transferable to UC/CSU

 A study of the structural organization of the human body, from cellular to organismal level.
 Throughout the course, various types of instruction are used, including microscopic investigation of prepared slides of tissues and organs, gross (macroscopic) anatomical dissection, and examination of prosected human material.